ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 party.
 Of course, when entering the names, we would need a way to tell that we are done.
-In our program we can do that in two ways, we can enter an empty name by just pressing the return key, or we can enter the text \"quit\" to stop the loop.
+In our program we can do that in two ways, we can enter an empty name by just pressing the return key, or we can enter the text "quit" to stop the loop.
 Unfortunately, that means, that we can never invite a friend with that name to our parties.
 When we have terminated the input loop, then the next loop prints all the entries to the terminal.